jph98/scripts/rubysnippets.md

 	p __method__
 	p __callee__

+Print out the list of methods on an object:

+	puts acc.methods.sort()

-Print ou the location in the source
+Print out the location in the source

 	a = ->{ }
 	p a.source_location